AloysiusKurnia/NewConlang/grammar.md

 - This language has no case distinction.
 - This language has two noun classes: light and dark.
 - Two plural markers, `-m` for definite plural, `-rt` for indefinite plural.
+- Has `ćo-` as participle linker, meaning the verb before this noun serves as an attribute of the noun.

 ## Verbs